createmomo/Open-Source-Language-Model-Pocket/README.md

 Auto-GPT is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
 This program, driven by GPT-4, chains together LLM "thoughts", to autonomously achieve whatever goal you set.
 As one of the first examples of GPT-4 running fully autonomously, Auto-GPT pushes the boundaries of what is possible with AI.

-### * 【C-Eval: A Multi-Level Multi-Discipline Chinese Evaluation Suite for Foundation Models】
+### C-Eval: A Multi-Level Multi-Discipline Chinese Evaluation Suite for Foundation Models
 - https://arxiv.org/abs/2305.08322
 - https://cevalbenchmark.com/
 - https://github.com/SJTU-LIT/ceval